learnmaketeachshare/learnmaketeachshare.github.io/_posts/2018-08-27-shiitake-inocoluation-parties.markdown

 If the mycelium was ready to fruit you will have a new crop of mushrooms ready to pick in about a week.

-After a log has fruited it's important to wait until the mycelium has again built up enough biological energy for a subsequent fruiting.
-This usually means 7-8 weeks of good mycelium growing weather: relatively warm and regular soaking rains (or the equivalent watering).

 ## Drying Shiitakes.